 2. Distribute Your Estate According to Your Wishes

-Dying without a will means you die “intestate,” and your estate will be distributed under Queensland’s Succession Act.
 For example, if a husband passes away leaving a wife and two children, the wife may only receive the first $150,000 of the estate, with the remainder divided among her and the children.
-This could result in costly and stressful legal disputes known as family provision claims, which can cost each party $50,000 to $150,000.
-A clear will helps avoid these issues and ensures your assets go where you intend.
+This can lead to disputes known as family provision claims, which may cost each party between $50,000 and $150,000.

 3. Choose Who Manages Your Estate